nufke/LoxBerry-Plugin-LoxBuddy/README.md

 # LoxBuddy

-LoxBuddy provides a convenient App to view and control your [Loxone](https://www.loxone.com/) and [LoxBerry](https://wiki.loxberry.de/start) based Smart Home.
+LoxBuddy is a convenient App to view and control your [Loxone](https://www.loxone.com/) and [LoxBerry](https://wiki.loxberry.de/start) based Smart Home.

 It uses the LoxBerry [MQTT Widget](https://wiki.loxberry.de/konfiguration/widget_help/widget_mqtt) and [Lox2MQTT](https://github.com/nufke/LoxBerry-Plugin-Lox2MQTT) plugin to create a dynamic user interface with contols defined per room and category.